sneakatyou/ProductShoot/README.md

 init_image_path: Path to the initial image.
 mask_image_path: Path to the mask image.
 n: Factor to resize the initial image by.
 x: Factor to calculate the position to paste the mask.
+Shift Image inside the frame.
 video_generation_model: Model to use for video generation.
 Default is 'StableVideoDiffusion'.
 StableVideoDiffusion Doesn't support prompting.
 Use "I2VGenXL" if you intend to condition video based on prompt.
 image_generation_model: Model to use for image generation.
 Default is 'StableDiffusionInpaintingXL'.
 image_prompt: Prompt for image generation.